 During this season the tourists may observe a large number of species around the islands and in the sea such as giant tortoises, humpback whales, blue-footed boobies, cormorants, oyster catchers, lava lizards, Galapagos hawks, masked boobies, swallow-tailed gulls, sea lions, lava herons, brown noddies, and penguins.
 Due to the water temperature, it is the perfect time for diving.

 So I think you choose best time for visit Galapagos Island and yes where your question based on snoring then yes you must ensure all things before snoring.
-You may take help from travel agency as ecuadorgreentravel for your best trip. over 3 years ago
+You may take help from travel agency as ecuadorgreentravel for your best trip. almost 4 years ago

 It depends where you snorkel - a sheltered beach area or the port on Isabela (where the sea lions play with you) is much warmer than a rocky shore open to the currents.
 If you take a cruise, most boats will provide you with a wetsuit free of charge.
-Lots of places in the towns will rent a wetsuit to you. over 3 years ago
+Lots of places in the towns will rent a wetsuit to you. almost 4 years ago